remiges-aniket/serversage/application-files/kubernetes-deployements/prometheus-operator-helm/ReadMe.md

 grafana:
   image:
-    repository: aniketxshinde/serversage  # Replace with your custom image repository
+    repository: aniketxshinde/serversage  # Replace with your custom image repository if needed
-    tag: latest                                  # Replace with your custom image tag
+    tag: latest                                  # Replace with your custom image tag if needed
     pullPolicy: IfNotPresent
   enabled: true
   adminUser: admin
-  adminPassword: prom-operator  # Change this password for production use!
+  adminPassword: prom-operator  # !!
+CHANGE THIS PASSWORD FOR PRODUCTION USE !!
   service:
     type: ClusterIP
   ingress: